nick-kanakis/tefter/README.md

 ## Installation

-You can download the latest version from the release page [TODO].
+You can download the latest version from the [release page](https://github.com/nicolasmanic/tefter/releases).
 To build from source, you should have `go` installed and then run:
 ```
 go get github.com/nicolasmanic/tefter
 ```
 Finally put the binary in your `PATH`.

+**Note: Vim should be available on your system!**

 ## Usage